Top Things to Do in Lhasa - the Checklist for a No-Regrets Trip 2026

 No trip to Lhasa is complete without a visit to the iconic Potala Palace.
 This monumental fortress-palace, once the winter residence, dominates the city's skyline from its perch atop Red Hill.
 As a UNESCO World Heritage Site and the spiritual heart of Tibet, it is an absolute must-see.
 Its structure, soaring 115.7 meters in height, features towering whitewashed walls (symbolizing peace and governance) and deep crimson central sections (representing spiritual power).
 The palace unfolds across three key areas: the Snow City, the White Palace, and the Red Palace.
 Visitors will encounter countless exquisite murals, thangkas, and golden statues within chapels and meditation halls.

-No. 2: Seek Spiritual Solace by the Sacred Shores of Namtso Lake
+No. 2: Admire the Azure Vastness of Tibet's Sky Mirror Namtso Lake

 Our Guest visited Namtso Lake in Summer Time